wakflo/wakflo-install/README.md

 **With [Chocolatey](https://chocolatey.org/packages/wakflo):**

-**Wasmer is not yet available in Chocolatey, would you like to give us a hand? 🤗**
+**Wakflo is not yet available in Chocolatey, would you like to give us a hand? 🤗**

 ```powershell
 choco install wakflo